mpsonntag/snippets/courses/teaching/golang.md

 # Methods
-- Go does not provide classes, but `methods` can be defined for custom `types`.
+- Go does not provide classes, but "methods" can be defined for custom `types`.
 - Within a package, functions can be defined for "receivers" using syntax `func (valName receiverType) FuncName() returnType`
 - Methods can be called on an instance of their receiver.
 - In the following example, a method "FullName" is defined for a struct "Person".